How To Install A New Graphics Card

 Switching from AMD to NVIDIA or from NVIDIA to AMD?
 Make sure you uninstall the drivers before shutting down your PC

-If you have purchased a new card from an alternative manufacturer (AMD or NVIDIA) than the one you already own, you need to completely remove all of the drivers from your PC before installing the new graphics card.
+If you have purchased a new card from an alternative manufacturer (AMD or NVIDIA) than the one you already own, you need to completely remove all of the drivers from your PC before installing the fresh graphics card.

 Although recommended, this step isn’t necessary if you’re upgrading your graphics card to one from the same manufacturer, but it’s a must if you’re switching from NVIDIA to AMD or vice versa.